leodlpy7/dotfiles/README.md

 # dotfiles - NixOS configuration

-This is the nixOS configuration on my machine.
+This is the nixos configuration for my systems.
+I am using a flake to manage multiple devices, but by now, there is only my laptop with hostname `amaterasu` registered.

 ## ToDo's